ccamara/carloscamara-hugo/content/en/author/carlos/_index.md

 #   link = "files/cv.pdf"

 +++
 Architect by the ETSA Vallés of the Universitat Politècnica de Catalunya (2004).
-Doctor in Information and Knowledge Society from the Universitat Oberta de Catalunya (2018) with a thesis on Barcelona and new city models in the information and knowledge society with the title *["Urban commons: Lessons from Barcelona at the beginning of the 21st century.
+Ph.D. in Information and Knowledge Society from the Universitat Oberta de Catalunya (2018) with a thesis on Barcelona and new city models in the information and knowledge society with the title *["Urban commons: Lessons from Barcelona at the beginning of the 21st century.
 Una propuesta de caracterización desde la praxis"](https://phd.carloscamara.es)* rated Excellent _cum Laude_ and awarded the [IND+I Science prize in the category Metropolitan Innovation Policies](http://indi.cat/indi-science/).
 Master in Computerization of Architectural Projects at the Universitat Politècnica de Catalunya (2004) and Master in Information and Knowledge Society at the Universitat Oberta de Catalunya (2012).

 My multi-disciplinary training and **my multiple research interests are structured around the comodifications between city, technology and society within the framework of informationalism and free culture**, aspects that I approach both from my academic professional side and from my activist side.